 You can try out SlickDNS risk-free with our 14-day free trial—no credit card required.
-After that pay $20/month for 20 domains, and just 50¢ per additional domain.
+After that pricing starts at just $9.95/month to manage DNS for 10 domains, and 10 uptime monitors.
 See the Pricing page for more information.

 (Note that so-called ‘SPF’ and ‘DKIM’ records used to authenticate mail servers are just regular DNS TXT records.)